YESAndy/yesandy.github.io/_posts/2023-08-17-jetson-tutorial2.md

-## Data Labeling
+## Dataset Creation
-We will use [Roboflow](https://roboflow.com/), an online image annotation platform, to label our data.
+We will use [Roboflow](https://roboflow.com/), an online image annotation platform, to generate our dataset.

 Sign up for an account and create a project.
 Then we can start uploading the collected from Jetson Nano.